haxetink/tink_macro/README.md

 # Macro API

-It is suggested to use this API by `using tink.MacroAPI;`
+It is suggested to use this API by `using tink.MacroApi;`

 Apart form `tink_macro` specific things, it will also use `haxe.macro.ExprTools` and `tink.core.Outcome`.